 - greeting cards

-- and a bazillion other documents type products.
+- and a bazillion other document-type products.
 Based on what your audience’s needs are and what you personally enjoy creating, you can create an array of graphics/templates with Canva and sell them.

 Just make sure that your products are unique and created from scratch by you.
-DO NOT take a Canva native template or somebody else’s template and customize it to make it look different, then sell it as your own.
+DO NOT take a Canva native template from their template library or somebody else’s template and customize it to make it look different, then sell it as your own.

 What is the Cost of Starting a Canva Template Business